felixge/node-require-like/Readme.md

 ## Implementation Details

-The require functions returned by this module do not mirror the full require API (`require.extensions`, etc.) because I don't need those.
-Patches for this would be accepted so.

-It is also worth noting that this module works by accessing private node APIs.
+This module works by accessing some private node APIs.
 You shouldn't worry about that so, since I will make sure this module does not break in the future by either patching it, or making a patch for node that makes the needed APIs public.

 ## What to do with this